vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 ![image](/assets/2023-10-11/030.png)

-## Create a data source to get all the rooms
+## Create a data source to get a list of rooms

-We need a data source to get a list of all the rooms using the MS Graph API.
-We create a *Microsoft Graph User-Delegated Access* data source.
+We need to get a list of rooms that our API user has access to.

+So, we create a *Microsoft Graph User-Delegated Access* data source.

 We set the permissions to `user.read offline_access User.Read.All`.

-We set the custom call to:
+And we set the custom call to:

 {% highlight url %}
 https://graph.microsoft.com/beta/me/findRooms
 {% endhighlight %}

+This API call returns a list of rooms, in the form of their email address.
 Check out the [official documentation](https://learn.microsoft.com/en-us/graph/api/user-findrooms) for more information about this endpoint.

 ![image](/assets/2023-10-11/040.png)

 ## Create a data source to get all the events of a room

-We need a data source to get the events of a room.
-The room to get the events from will be determined by our `ActiveRooms` variable.
+Next, we need a data source that gets the events of our currently selected room.
+So, we create a *Microsoft Graph App-Only Access* data source.

+The room to get the events from is determined by our `ActiveRooms` variable.

-We create a *Microsoft Graph App-Only Access* data source.
+In order to have the API call return the events of our selected room, we will embed our `ActiveRooms` variable inside the API call itself.

 We set the custom call to:

 {% highlight url %}
 https://graph.microsoft.com/v1.0/users/#[ActiveRoom]#/events
 {% endhighlight %}

-Note that the `#[ActiveRoom]#` part is how we use our `ActiveRoom` variable to modify this API call for the room that is currently selected.
+Note that `#[ActiveRoom]#` will be replaced by the value of `ActiveRoom`.

 Check out the [official documentation](https://learn.microsoft.com/en-us/graph/api/user-list-events) for more information about this endpoint.